dkandalov/code-history-mining/README.md

 Screenshot of grab history dialog:
 <img src="https://raw.github.com/dkandalov/code-history-mining/master/grab-history-screenshot.png" alt="screenshot" title="screenshot" align="center"/>

-For visualization examples please see [GitHub pages](http://dkandalov.github.com/code-history-mining).
+For visualization examples please see [GitHub pages](http://dkandalov.github.com/code-history-mining/junit.html).
 (It's a separate page to keep readme small and not to put SVG into markdown.)

 ### How to use
 Not released yet.
-Will be in IntelliJ plugin repository.
+Will be soon in IntelliJ plugin repository.

 ### Output csv format